johanns/libepaper/docs/API.md

 # API Reference

-A comprehensive guide to using the libepaper2 API for e-paper display control.
+A comprehensive guide to using the libepaper API for e-paper display control.

 ## Table of Contents